BigSoftVideo/DOTE/help.md

 ### User feature requests

-How to enter an idea you have for a [feature or enhancement](https://github.com/BigSoftVideo/DOTE-beta-testing/issues/new/choose) to _DOTE_.
+How to enter an idea you have for a [feature or enhancement](https://github.com/BigSoftVideo/DOTE/issues/new/choose) to _DOTE_.
 This link will only work if you have access to the repository.

 ### Tracking bugs and features as a user

-You will be able to track bugs and features in our [project board](https://github.com/BigSoftVideo/DOTE-beta-testing/projects/1).
+You will be able to track bugs and features in our [project board](https://github.com/BigSoftVideo/DOTE/projects/1).
 This link will only work if you have access to the repository.

 ### Suggestions for help pages and tutorials

-Please [submit a suggestion](https://github.com/BigSoftVideo/DOTE-beta-testing/issues/new/choose) for how we can improve the help pages and guide, as well as ideas for video tutorials.
+Please [submit a suggestion](https://github.com/BigSoftVideo/DOTE/issues/new/choose) for how we can improve the help pages and guide, as well as ideas for video tutorials.
 This link will only work if you have access to the repository.

 ### Discussion of _DOTE_ on GitHub

-You can discuss features, enhancements and bugs on our _DOTE_ beta-release [Discussion Forum](https://github.com/BigSoftVideo/DOTE-beta-testing/discussions) on GitHub.
+You can discuss features, enhancements and bugs on our _DOTE_ [Discussion Forum](https://github.com/BigSoftVideo/DOTE/discussions) on GitHub.

-### Using SLACK to communicate directly with the developers
+### Using DISCORD to communicate directly with the developers

-We are also using a channel `#dote-beta` on our [workspace on Slack](https://bigvideo.slack.com) to share ideas and experiences quickly, and to fix issues interactively with other users and the developers.
+We are also using several public channels on our [Discord server](https://) to share ideas and experiences quickly, and to fix issues interactively with other users and the developers.
-You need to get an invite from us to join this channel.